 I got some munchies for us and went into the library to watch the rest of the Oscars with C and closed the door behind me.

-I shut the water off and we cleaned up as well as we could using every towel in the house in between tearful phone calls to the plumbing company and my house insurance agents.
+I shut the water off and we cleaned up as well as we could using every towel in the house in between tearful phone calls to the professionals from Whitton Plumbing and my house insurance agents.

 The plumbing company said they would send a restoration crew around the next morning.
 My insurance company assigned me an adjuster who said that, while it’s my money and he cannot recommend I do or don’t do things, if it were his mess to sort out he wouldn’t allow the old plumbing company and their sister restoration company anywhere near his house because he has had to deal with several cases of over-charging and resulting insurance claims they have caused.
 (Wow) After some more unpleasant phone calls the plumbing company and their restoration company were discharged.

 A fantastic new plumber was called and the plumbing problem fixed.
 A restoration company was called and here the course of action is a bit gray still.